Leptospirosis Vaccine Reaction in Dachshunds: Is it Really That Risky?

 Of course there are other factors that may contribute to the effectiveness of the lepto vaccine in Dachshunds, as well as its side effects.

-Those could be immune deficiency, age, weight or underlying health concerns.
+Those includes allergies, immune deficiency, age, weight or underlying health concerns.

 While vaccine reactions are rare, it’s important to be educated before your dog receives the leptospirosis shot.